 The CBD industry has gone mainstream, and business is, to put it bluntly, booming.
 As of this writing, marijuana products are legal under

-If you run an eCommerce business that sells CBD oil or other CBD products, your prospects are good as the CBD market keeps growing.
-The market was valued at $9.1 billion in 2021 and is predicted to expand to more than $59 billion by 2030.
+If you run an ecommerce business that sells CBD oil or other CBD products, your prospects are good as the CBD market keeps growing.
+The market was valued at $22.8 billion in 2023 and is predicted to expand to more than $59 billion by 2030.
 So selling CBD online will only get more lucrative.

-This guide was originally written in 2021 and updated in April of 2023.
+ALERT: This guide was updated in December of 2024.
 Regulations governing the sale of CBD products are subject to change; check local laws before shipping CBD across state lines or internationally.

 What is CBD?